 Information session: Australia's anti-bribery regime

-An information session on Australia's anti-bribery regime will be held in Melbourne from 9:30-10:30 Thursday 25 September at the Independent Broad-based Anti-corruption Commission.
-The session will provide an overview of Australia's foreign bribery offence, relevant defences, Australia's international obligations, the responsibilities of businesses, and how businesses can reduce their risk of breaching the laws.
-It will also provide an opportunity for participants to discuss examples and exchange information on best practice in risk management.
+Approximately 50 people attended an information session on Australia's anti-bribery regime on Thursday 25 September at the Independent Broad-based Anti-corruption Commission.
+The session provided an overview of Australia's foreign bribery offence, relevant defences, Australia's international obligations, the responsibilities of businesses, and how businesses can reduce their risk of breaching the laws.